tt-rss/tt-rss.github.io/docs/API-Reference.md

 * ``assign`` (boolean) - assign or remove label

 Note: Up until version:1.15 setArticleLabel() clears the label cache for the specified articles.
-Make sure to regenerate it (e.g. by calling-API method getLabels() for the respecting articles) when you’re using methods which don’t do that by themselves (e.g.-getHeadlines()) otherwise getHeadlines() will not return labels for modified articles.
+Make sure to regenerate it (e.g. by calling API method getLabels() for the respecting articles) when you’re using methods which don’t do that by themselves (e.g.-getHeadlines()) otherwise getHeadlines() will not return labels for modified articles.